OpenVoiceOS/community-docs/docs/OCP.md

 ![](https://github.com/OpenVoiceOS/ovos_assets/blob/master/Logo/ocp.png?raw=true)

-[OCP](https://github.com/OpenVoiceOS/ovos-ocp-audio-plugin) stands for OpenVoiceOS Common Play, it is a full fledged media player
+[OCP](https://github.com/OpenVoiceOS/ovos-ocp-audio-plugin) stands for OpenVoiceOS Common Play, it is a full-fledged media player

 ## Introduction

-OCP is a [OVOSAbstractApplication](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/app.py#L47), this means it is a standalone but native OVOS applicatiom with full voice integration
+OCP is a [OVOSAbstractApplication](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/app.py#L47), this means it is a standalone but native OVOS application with full voice integration

 OCP differs from a typical mycroft-core audio service in several aspects:

 - Can run standalone, only needs a bus connection
-- OCP provides it's own intents as if it was a skill
+- OCP provides its own intents as if it was a skill
-- OCP provides it's own GUI as if it was a skill
+- OCP provides its own GUI as if it was a skill
 - OCP skills have a dedicated MycroftSkill subclass and decorators in ovos-workshop
 - OCP skills act as media providers, they do not (usually) handle playback
 - OCP handles several kinds of playback, including video